wayfair-incubator/terraform-azure-policy-alerts/README.md

 3. Open a command prompt (using elevated privilege) and redirect the directory to the `azurepolicyalerts\alerts-script` folder
 4. Type `terraform init`
 5. Once your terraform is initialized, type `terraform plan`.
-This should show 10 resources to be created.
-6. After plan is created, type `terraform apply`.
+6. After the plan is created, type `terraform apply`.
 It should take between 3-5 mins to create all the resources.
 7. Go to your [portal](https://portal.azure.com/) and check for all the resources under `rg-us-policy-resource-group`
 8. Team members will also get an email notification as below <br />
 ![Email_notification](https://github.com/wayfair-incubator/terraform-azure-policy-alerts/blob/main/images/alerts_action_group.PNG)